Engee documentation

 Details

-A vector containing the indices of the input rows or columns that appear in the output matrix.
+A vector containing the indexes of the input rows or columns that appear in the output matrix.

 Dependencies

-To use this parameter, set the Selector mode parameter to Fixed.
+To use this parameter, set for the parameter Selector mode meaning Fixed.

 Default value